PR0CK0/CS540_Project/README.md

 Recall: you can do this right from the "easy method", skipping steps 2 and 3.

 * You have to have a geom column in the table you have the elevation column to be able to represent it in QGIS
-* If you're using it with your own parcel table (not my parcel_elev), then just replace the following 'parcel_elevs' with 'parcel'
+* Put whatever table you have the elevation column in (probably sales_analysis) in the following queries
 * Run the following: `select AddGeometryColumn ('volusia', 'PUT_TABLE_HERE', 'geom', 2236, 'MULTIPOLYGON', 2);`
 * And run this: `update volusia.PUT_TABLE_HERE a set geom = p.geom from volusia.gis_parcels p where a.parid=p.altkey;`
 * Open QGIS and make sure you're connected to the server.
-Add a PostGIS layer and select parcel_elev.
+Add a PostGIS layer and select the SQL table that has the elevation column you just updated with geom.
 Right click the layer, go to properties.
 On Symbology do Graduated, for the symbol 'parcel_elevation'.
 Enter values for the elevation column like 0-5, 6-10, 10-20 etc., and give them each a color.
 You can specify a color graduation so it blends.

 ![QGIS map finished](https://github.com/Psychobagger/CS540_Project/blob/main/media/gis3.PNG)